shashankcic/shashankcic.github.io/README.md

 # Shashank Singh
-A simple website for me.
+A simple website for me to learn more about Github Pages.

 I am just learning web development and this is just a simple step in it.